goatface/mplall/README.md

 # mplall

 A command-line driven, playlist-building, media-looper (using a variety of engines).
 Particularly well-suited for Raspberry Pi applications using `omxplayer` but certainly works for `mplayer` and all derivatives.
+As `omxplayer` is able to hardware accelerate playback but cannot make playlists (even if it is deprecated), `mplall` is what you're looking for and continues to be updated.

 A goal of `mplall` is that its users don't need to touch the script to achieve their desired results.
 Please use `cd` and `mplall.sh` instead!